enginmanap/limonEngine-docs/docs/UsingTheEditor.rst

 The logic of triggers is as follows:

 #.
 If player is not detected, and wasn't detected last frame, do nothing.
 #.
-If player is not detected, and was detected last frame, and *Exit Trigger* is set, run it.
+If player is not detected, and was detected last frame, and *Exit Trigger* is set, run it - unless the enter action that ran on entry returned false.
+See :ref:`TriggerInterface-run`.
 #.
 If player is detected, and was detected last frame, do nothing.
 #.
 If player is detected, and wasn't detected last frame: